 How it works technically:

 Important – Cache vs. Context Window: The cache is stored server-side at Google, not in your Context Window.
-The Context Window (e.g., 1M tokens for Gemini) is the limit per request.
-The cache does count towards this limit, but: you can make as many requests as you want with the same cache as long as the TTL is active.
-If the Context Window fills up (cache + your question + answer > limit), you receive an error – but the cache remains intact.
+The Context Window (e.g. 1M tokens for Gemini) is the per-request limit.
+The cache does count towards this limit, but you can make as many requests as you like against the same cache while the TTL is active.
+If the Context Window overflows (cache + your question + answer > limit), you get an error, but the cache stays intact.

 Context Caching Process: Create → Use → Expiry